Using Patent Family Information for Hidden Prior Art Discovery

 Understanding Patent Families

-- Priority Applications: The first filing that establishes the priority date.
+- Priority Applications: First filings setting the priority date

-- National Applications: Individual filings in specific jurisdictions derived from the priority application.
+- National Applications: Country-specific filings based on the priority

 Discovering Hidden Prior Art